 3. LEGO Technic Remote-Controlled Stunt Racer

 The LEGO Technic Remote-Controlled Stunt Racer is quite different from the first two robots we’ve listed.
-This LEGO robot kit is on our list because the building of the device gives kids an understanding of how the motor and programming works.
+This LEGO robot kit is on our list because the building of the device gives kids an understanding of how the motor and programming work.
 The robot is more of a remote control car than a robot kit.
 The robot can be a significant first step for kids into the world of robotics.
 This set comes at the most affordable price on our list.
-This robot can be an excellent introduction for your child before purchasing one of the heavy hitters of the industry.
+This robot can be an excellent introduction for your child before purchasing one of the industry’s heavy hitters.

 This is a remote control LEGO car that you build yourself.
 Even the controller – while it comes pre-assembled – the robot kit made out of LEGO bricks.
 You place the motors, the receivers, and the battery throughout the construction, which gives kids an understanding of how each functions with the other.
 This robot kit is a 2-in-1 set that enables kids to change the layout between the tracked vehicle and the stunt racer.